Latest News on Plastic Bag Bans in The United States

 Proposal in the Music City

 Tennessee is joining the fray with a proposal in Nashville to ban single-use plastic bags.
-Several Metro Nashville council members are behind the ban, and at this point, everyone is in agreement that research concerning the impact of a ban on local businesses, as well as the environment are necessary before moving forward.
+Several Metro Nashville council members are behind the ban.
+At this point, everyone agrees that research concerning the impact of a ban on local businesses and the environment is necessary before moving forward.

 Struggle in the Sunshine State

-Many Florida cities have been keeping an eye on Coral Gables, and if that ban were to be upheld and put into action it is likely many cities throughout the state would follow that lead.
-Wakulla County decided they didn’t want to wait and a proposal to ban single-use plastic bags has been put out there.
+Many Florida cities have been keeping an eye on Coral Gables, and if that ban were to be upheld and put into action, it is likely many towns throughout the state would follow that lead.
+Wakulla County decided they didn’t want to wait, and a proposal to ban single-use plastic bags has been put out there.